Adjust Text Size

 Creating cccccccomfortable working environments with low energy consumption.

-There is a commercially sound and educationally inspiring opportunity to revitalise much of the existing school estate in this country, using the techniques successfully employed at Reepham College, creating comfortable working environments with low energy consumption.
+This is a commercially sound and educationally inspiring opportunity to revitalise much of the existing school estate in this country, using the techniques successfully employed at Reepham College, creating comfortable working environments with low energy consumption.
+WWe

 Test bay approach

-We are currently progressing a 'test bay' installation in a 2 storey concrete framed 1960's building, as a prototype for a national rollout on similar buildings throughout the country.
+Where possible we advocate the progression of a 'test bay' installation as a prototype.
+Ideally this would be a classroom bay of a trypical 2 or 3 storey concrete framed classroom block.
 A 'test bay' approach is an affordable way of progressing and agreeing workeable solutions for individual schools and colleges and gaining support for the complete project.

 Tried and tested techniques